COMMUNITY RELATIONS

 INVESTING IN OUR COMMUNITIES

-As a proudly Namibian company, Rössing Uranium accepts its corporate citizenship duties and recognises that its continuing operations are based on its ability to maintain its mining permits and licenses and to secure access to land, people and capital.
+As a proudly Namibian company, Rössing Uranium accepts its corporate citizenship duties and recognises that its continuing operations are based on its ability to maintain its mining permits and licences and to secure access to land, people and capital.
 It uses a combination of economic, social, environmental and technical expertise to harness these resources and create reciprocated prosperity for its stakeholders.

 The objective of Rössing’s social investment programme is to: